bronson/table_differ/README.md

 doubled in size, then this is not the gem for you.

 Table Differ creates and restores snapshots with a single CREATE/SELECT statement, and it diffs the tables 100% server-side using two SELECTs.
+It should be fast enough.

-If there's a speed issue, it's probably not due to Table Differ.
+It doesn't touch indicies.

 ## Alternatives